 These days I try my best to only interact with personal posts that my friends have posted on their Timelines.
 If it looks anything like a cookie-cutter, generic post similar to the ones you saw above, I simply ignore it.

-It makes no difference how cute, heart-tugging or innocent an image might seem, if it’s a generic photo that was created to be clickbait, I won’t like or share it.
+It makes no difference how cute, heart-tugging or innocent an image might seem, if it’s a generic photo that was created to be “Like and Share Bait”, I won’t like or share it.

 I recommend that you consider ignoring “feel good posts” as well.
-It could save you (and your friends) a lot of heartache in the long run.
+It could save you (and your friends) a lot of heartache in the future.

 Click here to read about some of the scams that make the rounds on Facebook on a regular basis as well as tips for avoiding them.